purpletreesoftware/PurpleTreeSoftware.Currency/README.md

 # PurpleTreeSoftware.Currency

-User control for displaying currency values .Net C# UWP applications
+User control for displaying currency values in .Net C# UWP applications

 Add a reference to your project